Skip to content

 Bandhavgarh National Park - The Land of The Tiger

-To accommodate this rising number of Tigers and other species of wildlife, the area of the park was increased in 1982 to 448 sq. km.
-As Project Tiger extended its area of influence, Bandhavgarh was included in 1993.
-The total area of the park was further extended to include a core zone of 694 sq km and a buffer zone of 437 sq km.
-The total area was now declared as the Bandhavgarh Tiger Reserve.
+To accommodate the growing numbers of tigers and other wildlife, the park’s area was expanded to 448 sq. km in 1982.
+Later, in 1993, Bandhavgarh was included under Project Tiger, and its area was again extended to encompass a core zone of 694 sq. km and a buffer zone of 437 sq. km—forming the present-day Bandhavgarh Tiger Reserve.

 Weekly Off: Wednesday Afternoon Safari